vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 $ ./queue fetch 25324
 ```

-Or, if you just want to print the URLs so that you can fetch them on a system
+Or, if you just want to print the URLs, so that you can fetch them on a system
 with a faster network connection:

 ```none